Types of Loans

 As the cost of living continues to rise, seniors are increasingly utilizing the reverse loans to help them achieve financial independence in their golden years.
 A Reverse loan is a federally insured financial tool that offers property owners aged 62 and older the ability to convert some of their equity into a supplemental cash flow.
 It can help provide financial security while guaranteeing that you continue to own your house – without giving up title, or making monthly payments.
 Best of all, there are minimal income and credit requirements, and you can use the money without any limitations.

-Graystone Mortgage, LLC is a preferred lender for The Utah Housing Corporation.
-UHC Loan Programs offer loans to qualified first time property owners and homebuyers who have previously owned a place.
-UHC provides down payment and closing cost assistance helping those who are buying a house without the required funds to purchase a place.
+Graystone Mortgage, LLC is a preferred lender for The Utah Housing Corporation and the Washington State Housing Finance Commission.
+These organizations offer state-specific housing programs to qualified first time property owners and home buyers who have previously owned a home.
+These programs include down payment and closing cost assistance, helping those who are buying a house without the funds required by other programs.

 Working with Scott Seare was an enjoyable, no hassle experience!John